 Bellatrix will derive therefrom.
 Additional information on these and

 other factors that could affect Bellatrix are included in reports on

 file with Canadian securities regulatory authorities and the United

 States Securities and Exchange Commission and may be accessed through

-the SEDAR website (www.sedar.com), the SEC's website www.sec.gov or at Bellatrix's website www.bellatrixexploration.com.
-Furthermore, the forward-looking statements contained in this news
+the SEDAR website (www.sedar.com), the SEC's website (www.sec.gov) or at Bellatrix's website www.bellatrixexploration.com.
+The forward looking statements contained in this press release are

-release are made as of the date of this news release, and Bellatrix
+made as of the date hereof and Bellatrix undertakes no obligations to

 Conversion: The term barrels of oil equivalent ("boe") may be